twu88/twu88.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+I am currently serving as the Lead Cyber Researcher at Ofgem, where I drive cybersecurity initiatives and research to ensure the security and resilience of critical infrastructure.
+My professional journey has been rooted in both academic research and practical cybersecurity applications, with a focus on cutting-edge techniques and methodologies.

+Before joining Ofgem, I held a position as a Postdoctoral Researcher at the University of Plymouth, where I contributed to the Cyber SHIP project.
+This initiative involved penetration testing from a research perspective, focusing on maritime systems' vulnerabilities and how they can be addressed to enhance security in the shipping industry.

+I completed my PhD in Cyber Security at the University of Oxford in 2021, where I undertook advanced training in cyber security, focusing on innovative approaches to tackling emerging cyber threats.
+My doctoral research provided deep insights into system vulnerabilities and the methodologies used to assess and mitigate risks in complex systems.

+With a strong foundation in both theoretical and applied cybersecurity, I am passionate about advancing the field and driving impactful research and development to address real-world challenges in the ever-evolving digital landscape.

-Write your biography here.
+#Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
+#Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
+#Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.